FooSoft/vfs/README.md

 in a simple, transparent way.
 I wanted to avoid storing version information in binary blobs, which are completely incomprehensible to the user.
 I strongly believed that the user should not be locked into a versioning scheme that prevented trivial migration or export of data.
 As such, versioned file data is stored in timestamped directories on a host file system (with minimal metadata stored in a human-readable format).
+This approach is fundamentally different from that of other tools.

 Each version consists of a root node and child nodes that represent modified files or directories for that version;
 unmodified data is not duplicated between versions.
 Other information (such as records about file and directory deletions) are stored in a JSON file next to the version root.
 Although VFS provides a mechanism for enumerating and mounting specific snapshots, the user is capable of browsing the version data directly if they choose to do so.

+Golang was selected as the language of choice for this project as it combines the performance and safety of a compiled language without sacrificing the readability and maintainability of a high level scripting language such as Python.
+Furthermore, the fact that Golang programs are statically linked ensures that binaries will be compatible between various Linux distribution; recompilation is not required.

 ## Installation ##